epsi-rns/epsi-rns.github.io/_posts/webdev/2016-06-23-jekyll-debian-install.markdown

 author: epsi

 excerpt:
-  Since Jekyll is available in Debian repository, Jekyll Installation on Debian is Easy.
+  Since Jekyll is available in Official Debian repository, Jekyll Installation on Debian is Easy.
   Just issue this command to install system wide Jekyll gem, and Debian will take care of Jekyll's dependencies.